-- IVEX Labs; Amounts have been payable under the contact in place with IVEX Labs in connection with the study of cloning mouse Sirt6 and human SIRT6 (both wild-type and centenarian variants) into AAV2 ("Task1").
-A final payment of €50,000 is payable on completion of the research, receipt of reports for Tasks 1-2, a final report and other deliverables due. - CSZBio; €10,240 payable per month over two years from June 2021. - University of Rochester ("UOR"); In connection with Genflow BE's collaboration with UOR on a SIRT6 mouse study, Genflow BE is committed to pay a total \$128,000 to UOR.
-This is payable in two tranches of; \$96,000 in June 2023 and \$32,000 payable in Aug 2023.
+- Organips: Amounts payable of €75.000 in relation to the study of cent SIRT9 in liver organoids (MASH and Werner). - IVEX Labs; Amounts have been payable under the contact in place with IVEX Labs in connection with the study of cloning mouse Sirt6 and human SIRT6 (both wild-type and centenarian variants) into AAV2 ("Task1").
+A final payment of €50,000 is payable on completion of the research, receipt of reports for Tasks 1-2, a final report and other deliverables due. - CSZBio; €10,240 payable per month over two years from June 2021.